jenlampton/upgradenotes/notes/iw-upgrade.md

 * Sync with "completed" config already in /staging/ directory

+## Emoji support

+* Visit the status report (admin/reports/status)
+* Run the conversion for emoji support

 ## Set New Metatags (if not set by config sync...)

 * Navigate to admin/config/metadata/metatags/config